Sudarshan519/Sudarshan519/README.md

 ---

 ## Professional Summary
-Innovative and results-driven Full Stack Developer with over 4 years of experience in mobile and web application development.
-Proficient in Flutter, Python, and various other technologies, with a proven track record of delivering high-quality applications.
-Adept at solving complex problems, working collaboratively in team environments, and aligning project goals with business objectives.
+Innovative Full Stack Developer with over 4 years of experience specializing in Flutter and Python.
+Demonstrated success in developing high-impact mobile and web applications, and creating tools that enhance productivity and user engagement.
+Adept at problem-solving, collaborating with teams, and delivering robust solutions that align with business objectives.

 ---

 ## Experience

-**Full Stack Developer**
+**FlutterFlow Developer** / **Full Stack Developer**
-*Hotei Production, US Based Company *
+*Hotei Production*
 *2022 - Present*
-- Developed a suite of tools including:
+- Designed and developed applications using FlutterFlow, optimizing the development process with no-code and low-code solutions.
+- Created and maintained:
-  - **Prompts-GPT Tool**: A comprehensive tool with 50,000 GPT-based prompts for various applications.
+  - **Prompts-GPT Tool**: A tool with 50,000 GPT-based prompts.
-  - **Defining Moments Story Creator**: Tool for crafting compelling stories and defining moments.
+  - **Defining Moments Story Creator**: Tool for crafting compelling stories.
-  - **Marketing Asset Creator**: Tool for generating marketing materials and assets.
+  - **Marketing Asset Creator**: Tool for generating marketing materials.
-- Enhanced user experience through intuitive design and seamless functionality.
+- Improved user experience and functionality through intuitive design and implementation.
+- Developed additional tools and applications with a focus on enhancing productivity and engagement.

 **Flutter Developer**
 *New It Venture, Kathmandu*
 *May 2022 - Present*
-- Developed and maintained mobile applications using Flutter.
+- Led the development and maintenance of Flutter-based mobile applications.
-- Collaborated with cross-functional teams to design and implement features.
+- Collaborated with teams to implement features and improve app performance.
-- Optimized application performance and resolved bugs.

 **Flutter Developer**
 *An4soft Pvt.
-Ltd, Mid.
-Baneshwor, Kathmandu*
+Ltd, Kathmandu*
 *Aug 2020 - May 2022*
-- Created and deployed mobile applications for Android and iOS platforms.
+- Developed mobile applications for Android and iOS with a focus on UI/UX and performance optimization.
-- Integrated APIs and third-party services.
-- Implemented UI/UX designs and ensured high performance and responsiveness.

 **Flutter Intern**
-*Nerd Platoon, Sallaghari, Bhaktapur*
+*Nerd Platoon, Bhaktapur*
 *Feb 2018 - Aug 2019*
-- Assisted in the development of mobile applications using Flutter.
+- Assisted in the development of mobile applications, gaining practical experience in Flutter.
-- Contributed to project documentation and code reviews.
-- Gained hands-on experience in Flutter and mobile app development.

 ---

 ## Education

 **B.Sc.
 CSIT**
-*Asian School of Management & Technology, Gongabu, Kathmandu*
+*Asian School of Management & Technology, Kathmandu*
 *Nov 2018 - Dec 2021*

 **HSEB**
-*Morgan International College, Basundhara, Kathmandu*
+*Morgan International College, Kathmandu*
 *Jan 2016 - Nov 2018*

 ---